-Ahhh… the good ol’ days when you actually had to “buy” software programs like Microsoft Excel, Microsoft Word and others–sold separately of course–and external storage devices for your family photos and videos.
+Ahhh… the good ol’ days when you actually had to “buy” software programs like Microsoft Excel, Microsoft Word and others–sold separately–and external storage devices for your family photos and videos.
 You drove to your closest big box store and handed over your hard-earned cash for the latest and greatest software and storage, drove home and began taking advantage of your purchase.
 But wait… a few months later a new version is available with better bells and whistles and you are stuck with what you bought.
-Unless of course, you are willing to start the entire “buy” process all over again.
+Unless you are willing to start the entire “buy” process all over again.
 So, the good ol’ days were not really that good.

 Always up to date